 I received my first writing accolade at the age of seven, the illustrious Blue Peter badge.

 I have always loved writing.
 I didn’t have a particularly easy childhood and writing became a form of escapism for me.
 I had poetry published by the time I was 12 but, fortunately, my miserable pre-pubescent poetry evolved into tormented teenage angst lyrics when I entered my songwriting phase.
 A phase that I finally grew out of forty years later.

 Throughout my life, I have written on a freelance basis, co-written two factual books, whilst holding down a proper job.
 The plan was always to make writing my full-time occupation… one day … but the necessity to earn a regular income always got in the way.

 In 2015, I started having in-depth discussions with the Universe about my future.
-I didn’t hold back.
-The Universe has been around forever, so it is very patient and a very good listener.
+I didn’t hold back, The Universe has been around forever, so it is very patient and a very good listener.
 I confessed that I felt like a drudge to my 9-5, Monday to Friday existence.
 I was looking for something more enlightening in my life, even if it meant for less financial reward.

-Of course, the Universe doesn’t beat about the bush; but it was a shock when I was made redundant two years ago.
+The Universe doesn’t beat around the bush, but it was a shock when I was made redundant in June 2015.
 Jobless at the wrong side of 50 is not good news because finding yourself another one is a nightmare.

 Whilst still reeling from that bombshell, four family members died in quick succession.
 It was fate in its rawest sense.
 I would never have been allowed the amount of time off work I needed during the six months that followed.